How to choose the best mobile phone

 What size of phone is right for me?

-Smartphones are getting bigger and bigger, with the latest high-end models measuring 5.5 inches and more - including the Samsung Galaxy S8, iPhone 7 Plus and Google Pixel XL.
+Smartphones are getting bigger and bigger, with the latest high-end models measuring 5.5 inches and more - including the Samsung Galaxy Note 8 and iPhone 8 Plus.
 While bigger phones are great for watching films and browsing the web, they won’t suit everyone.
 Some people find them too large and awkward to hold, and would prefer a model they can comfortably use with one hand.

 The best way to find out which handset size is right for you is to try holding a few in a shop.
 If you do want something that will slip more easily into your pocket or bag, pick a 4-5-inch phone.